Learnathon-By-Geeky-Solutions/popoconda/README.md

 - **Abilities:**
   - Jetpack flight
   - Advanced firearms proficiency
-  - Equipment like grenade types

 ### Bosses
 1. **Boss 1:**
    - **Abilities:** Heavy weaponry and laser-type ability.
    - **Weakness:** Slow movement speed makes it vulnerable to hit-and-run tactics and aerial assaults using the jetpack.
 2. **Boss 2:**
-   - **Abilities:** Sharp shooting and the ability to slow the protagonist's movement for a limited time.
+   - **Abilities:** Sharp shooting and the ability to stun the protagonist's movement for a limited time.
    - **Weakness:** Can’t shoot continuously for a long period.
 3. **Boss 3:**
    - **Abilities:** Fires powerful energy blasts and can perform quick dashes to avoid attacks.
-   - **Weakness:** Weak fusion core exposed during its energy recharge phase, making it vulnerable to attacks.
+   - **Weakness:** Cannot attack when its energy recharge phase, making it vulnerable to attacks.

 ---